research supports a faster walking pace for seniors

 Walking speed for seniors: How to test yourself on a track!

-If you’re using a track, watch for the white lines, which allow you to gauge your distance.
-Each line, as shown, represents 100 meters, and every lap is 400 meters.
+If you’re using a track, watch for the white lines running across the track, which allow you to gauge your distance.
+Each major line, as shown, represents 100 meters, and every lap is 400 meters.

-Pay attention to your watch so you stop right at the six-minute mark and notice your position on the track when you finish.
-The first and second markers represent the average pace for 90+ and 85-year-olds.
-(8-9)
+Pay attention to your watch so you stop right at the six-minute mark.
+Notice your position on the track when you finish.
+The first and second markers represent the average pace for 90+ and 85-year-olds (8-9).

 Walking speed for seniors: Training to improve your pace!